Aqiry/android/README.md

 gonative-android
 ================

-This is the native Android code used by https://gonative.io/
+This is the native Android code used by me

 It allows the creation of apps from existing mobile-optimized websites.